joglekara/joglekara.github.io/_posts/2020-05-17-For Loops in JAX.md

 NumPy Results
 ---------------
-I ran this simulation using NumPy and got the following result
+I ran this simulation using NumPy and got the following result for timing and memory.
 ![NumPy](../assets/img/numpy_experiment.png)

 Timing: 0.15s
 Memory: 1 MB

+This seems reasonable.
+From what I understand, the `profiler` takes up 95 MB at launch, and then the `grad_n` call costs a bit more.
+The whole thing takes 0.15s

 JAX-Naive Results
 ------------------